stevenbenner/stevenbenner.com/src/content/posts/2010-01-29-external-templates-for-the-dataview-control-microsoft-ajax-library-4.0.md

 <!-- more -->

-You can save your template as an html or xml file in your project and then, using an AJAX connection, download the template and insert it into the page.
+You can save your template as an HTML or XML file in your project and then, using an AJAX connection, download the template and insert it into the page.
 Once the template has been inserted into the page you can create the DataView control and generate the widget.

 First off create the JavaScript file, in this case `MyWidget.js`: